ktorio/ktor-documentation/topics/client-opentelemetry.md

 <include from="server-opentelemetry.md" element-id="opentelemetry-description"/>

 The `%plugin_name%` plugin allows you to automatically trace outgoing HTTP requests.
-It captures metadata like method, URL, and status code, and propagates trace context across services.
+It captures metadata like method, URL, and status code and propagates trace context across services.
 You can also customize span attributes or use your own OpenTelemetry configuration.

-> On the server, OpenTelemetry provides the [KtorServerTelemetry](server-opentelemetry.md) plugin for monitoring
+> On the server, OpenTelemetry provides the [KtorServerTelemetry](server-opentelemetry.md) plugin for instrumenting
-> incoming HTTP requests.
+> incoming HTTP requests to your server.

 <include from="server-opentelemetry.md" element-id="add_dependencies"/>